Spanish Parts of Speech (Part 2)

 Using Definite Articles

-Use a definite article when using nouns in general or abstract sense (this is basically the opposite of what we do in English):
+Use a definite article when using nouns in general or abstract sense (We don’t do this in English):

 El amor y la fe son muy importantes.